CMV-LAB/Binary-k-mer-approach/README.md

 All the steps of data preprocessing, binary conversion and calculating frequency of binary patterns can be performed by using k_mer.py.
 The input file for maching learning model can be prepared by using script (generating_kNN_inputfile.py).
 Machine learning model (k-Nearest Neighbour) can be performed via script (kNN_script.py).

+For any queries please contact at the following email ids. vikas1101@gmail.com baljeetkaur26@hotmail.com